sanjoy/playingwithpointers.com/_posts/2014-9-7-optimizations-and-the-jmm.markdown

     present in the Java programming language, and hence have a default "inherited" memory model.

-## A correctly synchronized example
+# a correctly synchronized example

 Assume we've declared a class `Tuple`